-ln struction Test Passes 1.
-Without touching the pedal(s), set the self-test switch to the on position.
-All credits will be cancelled.
-Random symbols are displayed on the screen for about five seconds.
+Test Passes Random symbols are displayed on the screen for about five seconds.
 The self-test display appears.
 RAMs and ROMs are tested.
 If the screen is different from the self-test display, or if there are sounds, refer to Chapter 2, Self-Test Procedure.
-2. Press down on the accelerator pedal.
-The numbers to the right of ACCEL increase from 00 to somewhere between 90 and A0 as you press down on the pedal.
+The numbers to the right of ACCEL increase from 00 to somewhere be tween 90 and A0 as you press down on the pedal.
 If the test fails refer to Chapter 2.
-3. Press down on the brake pedal of the Sit-Down cabinet.
 The numbers to the right of BRAKE switch from 00 to FF.
 For the Upright cabinet, the numbers to the right of BRAKE should always read 00.
 If the test fails, refer to Chapter 2.
-4. Turn the steering wheel clockwise, then counterclockwise.
-Rotating the wheel clockwise causes the numbers to the right of STEER-ING to increase.
+Rotating the wheel clockwise causes the numbers to the right of STEER ING to increase.
 Rotating the wheel counterclockwise causes the numbers to decrease.
 If the test fails refer to Chapter 2.
-5. Shift the gear shifter.
 The words to the right of SHIFT change from LO (shifter up) to HI (shifter down) as you shift gears.
 If the test fails, refer to Chapter 2.
-6. Shift the gear shift, press the auxiliary coin switch, and activate the coin switches.
 The numbers to the right of SOUND increase from 00 to 20, and a new sound is played with each number.
 Test all 20 sounds.
-If the test fails, refer to Chapter 2.
-7. Press the auxiliary coin switch.
-Game statistics appear (for a few seconds) at the bottom of the screen.
-Press the coin switch each time you want to see the statistics.
-To erase game statistics , simultaneously press down on the accelerator pedal and press the auxiliary coin switch twice.
-Statistics will be reset at /999/.
-To reset the high-score table , simultaneously press down on the accelerator pedal and change gear shifter from low to high.
+If the test fails refer to Chapter 2.
+Game statistics appear (for a few seconds) at the bottom of the screen Press the coin switch each time you want to see the statistics.
+To erase game statistics, simultaneously press down on the accelerator peda and press the auxiliary coin switch twice.
+Statistics will be reset at /999/ To reset the high-score table, simultaneously press down on the accelerator pedal and change gear shifter from low to high.
 The high-score table will be reset and contain fictitious scores.
-8. To end the test, switch the self-test switch to off.